stoeffel/awesome-fp-js/README.md

 Use the laws of math instead of always reinventing your own thing.
 Algebraic!

-* [FantasyLand](https://github.com/fantasyland/fantasy-land) – Not a library, but a specification of the Monad laws for libraries to follow.
+* [Fantasy Land](https://github.com/fantasyland/fantasy-land) – Not a library, but a specification of the Monad laws for libraries to follow.
+* [Static Land](https://github.com/rpominov/static-land) – Specification similar to Fantasy Land but based on static methods rather than instance methods.
 * [immutable-ext](https://github.com/DrBoolean/immutable-ext) – FantasyLand extensions for [Immutable.js](https://github.com/facebook/immutable-js).
 * [daggy](https://github.com/puffnfresh/daggy) – Library for creating tagged constructors.
 * [Sanctuary](https://github.com/plaid/sanctuary) – Sanctuary makes it possible to write safe code without null checks.